 The ongoing pandemic has caused class sizes to become smaller and were separated into cohorts.
 Each cohort had a different start time in the morning and a different dismissal time.
 This affected the music therapy program because of the limited times the students could come to the studio.
 Only 3 students could be in the studio at the same time and they had to be in the same cohort.
 However, it did not interrupt the program’s popularity and students were scheduled in when they could attend.

-Adopting this program would help support 2 days per week of music therapy at Mountainside Secondary School from January to June 2021.
-This translates to 8 high school blocks or sessions per week and is helping to sustain the existing programme.
-This funding is critical to them being able to present this programme during this time period.
+Your support would mean 2 days per week of music therapy at Mountainside Secondary School from January to June 2022.
+This translates to 8 high school blocks or sessions per week and is helping to sustain the existing program.
+This funding is critical to the school being able to present this program.

-Music Therapy is more important than ever in this 2020-21 school year as there are many changes in routine and educational offerings due to COVID impact.
+Music Therapy is more important than ever, as there continues to be changes in routine, educational offerings, and opportunities for social engagement due to the ongoing COVID pandemic.
 The students at Mountainside are vulnerable, with high numbers of mental health disorders, learning disabilities, and difficult life circumstances.
 Because of these factors it can be difficult to engage the students and help them feel safe and welcome.
 Usually Mountainside has many “value added services” where community partners work with the school to bring in youth workers and many services to keep students engaged and coming to school.
 Many of these programs will not be held this year to limit the number of people in the building.
-The Music Therapy programme has been chosen as a priority service because of the therapeutic content.
+The Music Therapy program has been chosen as a priority service because of the therapeutic content.